beejjorgensen/cs344_curriculum/week10/exploration-10.1.md

 ### Page Table Size Mitigation

-If we have 0x100000000/2 addresses and 512-byte pages, the gives us 4,194,304 pages, and that many entries in each page table.
+If we have 0x100000000/2 addresses and 512-byte pages, this gives us 4,194,304 pages, and that many entries in each page table.
 This is unreasonably large, even though we only have to do it for the per-process lower half of virtual memory.